Xomega-Net/Xomega.Docs/docs/generators/presentation/blazor/views-xsf.md

 ### Layout

-To customize layout of the data object's fields and child objects on the view, you can provide additional configurations in the model under the data object's `ui:display/ui:fields` element.
+To customize the layout of the data object's fields and child objects on the view, you can provide additional configurations in the model under the data object's `ui:display/ui:fields` element.

-You can set a custom title for the group of the object's immediate fields here, and also indicate how many columns to use for layout of the fields within the panel using `field-cols` attribute.
-Similarly you can also set the `panel-cols` attribute to indicate how many columns does the parent panel use to lay out the panel with object's fields along with other panels for the child objects, which you can also configure separately in the `ui:child-panels` element.
+You can set a custom title for the group of the object's immediate fields here, and also indicate how many columns to use for the layout of the fields within the panel using `field-cols` attribute.
+Similarly, you can also set the `panel-cols` attribute to indicate how many columns the parent panel uses to lay out the panel with the object's fields along with other panels for the child objects, which you can also configure separately in the `ui:child-panels` element.

 For example, with the following configuration, the main panel for the `SalesOrderCustomerObject` will have a panel with the object's direct fields titled '*Customer Info*', and panels for its child objects arranged in two columns based on their `panel-cols` attribute.